-This morning we drive to Uno from where we take a ferry to Teshima Art Island.
+We have an early start this morning, travelling to Uno from where we take a ferry to Teshima Art Island.
 There are around 3000 mostly uninhabited islands in the Seto Inland Sea, and hidden amongst them are the 'Art Islands', where cutting edge museums and extraordinary art installations have brought world-wide fame to the region.